 Sensitive teeth need to be and can be treated.

 The treatment for sensitive teeth depends on what is causing your sensitivity.
-Sedona dentist Roy Daniels invites you to make an appointment to diagnose your tooth sensitivity cause, and get treatment for it.
+Sedona dentist Chris Marsh invites you to make an appointment to diagnose your tooth sensitivity cause, and get treatment for it.

-Dr. Daniels may suggest a variety of treatments for your sensitive teeth.
+Dr. Marsh may suggest a variety of treatments for your sensitive teeth.